bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

    Most online sources say that the space complexity of heapsort is `O(1)`.
 What would we have to change in our code to get there?

+   Answer:
+   I think that the space complexity is currently O(N) because we are creating a new list each time, AND a Heap object in addition to the list being passed in, and the space taken by those structure is relative to the size of the original list passed in.

+   In order for our heapsort to be O(1), we'd need to sort the list in place somehow.
+So we'd have to be able to represent a heap as a list and then modify our heap functions so that they work on the list instead of our Heap class object.